 For bully-victims, the results were different.
 They showed more psychological distress then did kids who were uninvolved in bullying.

 But pure bullies seemed to be the least anxious, least depressed, and least lonely of all kids—including those kids who were wholly uninvolved in bullying.

-In fact, kids who have a positive self-perception are more likely to be aggressive.
+In fact, kids with high self-esteem may tend to be more aggressive than other children.
 In one study, researchers asked hundreds of American kids (from the 3rd, 4th, and 4th grades) to rate the aggressiveness of their peers (David and Kistner 2000).
 Kids also reported on how they felt about themselves.

 The kids with highly positive self-images were more likely to be named as aggressive by their peers.
 The results remained significant after controlling for gender and ethnicity, and even moderately positive self-perceptions were linked with higher levels of aggression.